 Analytical approach

-First, we report life expectancy at birth.
+First, we report e0.
 Second, we measure life disparity, a method used to calculate lifespan variation over time, replicating the method used by Vaupel et al.6 The code and analyses carried out can be found on Github.
 Finally, we present trends in age-specific mortality to identify the age groups contributing to these changes.

 Results

-To demonstrate how components at different ages contribute to the overall life disparity score, we have produced Figure 1, using the example of Japan for 1947, 1975 and 2017.
-In the top half of the figure, it shows the improvements in period survival by age over time, with age on the x axis and the proportion of people surviving to a given age on the y axis.
-As can be expected, over time people live longer, and the curve shifts to the right.
-The lower half o the figure shows the contributions to life disparity of different ages: infancy on the left and early childhood and adulthood on the right.
-This shows that in 1947 life disparity was driven both by infant mortality and mortality risk throughout working and retirement ages, and by 2017 lifespan disparity is largely due to older ages.
+Figure 1 shows the contribution to overall life disparity from mortality at different ages, using the example of Japan for 1947, 1975 and 2017.
+The top row shows the improvements in period survival by age over time, with age on the x axis and the proportion of people surviving to a given age on the y axis.
+Over time, as people live longer, the curve shifts to the right.
+The lower row shows the contributions to life disparity of different ages: infancy on the left , early childhood and adulthood on the right.
+In 1947 life disparity was driven both by both infant mortality and mortality risk throughout working and retirement ages, and by 2017 lifespan disparity is largely due to older ages.

 Figure 1: Changing mortality hazard and lifespan disparity contributions in Japan, 1947, 1975 and 2017

-For further comparison, Figures 1a and 1b in the web appendix demonstrate this for the USA, in order to compare the USA and Japan.
-These figures show that lifespan disparity was higher in Japan than the USA in 1947, but by 2017 it was higher in the USA, with both infant mortality and older working and retirement age mortality risks higher, and ‘spread across’ older adult ages.
+Figures 1a and 1b in the web appendix repeat Figure 1 for the USA, to allow USA- Japan comparison.
+This comparison shows that lifespan disparity was higher in Japan than the USA in 1947, but by 2017 was higher in the USA, with both infant mortality and older working and retirement age mortality risks higher, and ‘spread across’ older adult ages.

 Life expectancy at birth and life disparity

 Next, we present trends in life expectancy at birth and life disparity for each country from 1975 to at least 2017.
-Japan has had the highest life expectancy for females since approximately 1980 and for males from 1975, and has sustained improvements, except for a brief fall after 2011.
-This coincided with the 2011 Tōhoku earthquake and tsunami, when almost 16,000 people were killed on one day.13 For females, the USA and UK consistently perform worst, with stalling improvements from 2010 onwards.
+Japan has had the highest e0 for females since approximately 1980 and for males from 1975, and improved annual, except for a brief fall after 2011, coinciding with the 2011 Tōhoku earthquake and tsunami, when almost 16,000 people were killed on one day.13 For females, the USA and UK consistently perform worst, with stalling improvements from 2010 onwards.
 A similar pattern is seen for males, although France also appears to perform poorly.
 Canada shows steady progression for both males and females, with a slight stalling seen for males in most recent years.

-However, as mentioned, life expectancy may conceal underlying patterns in life disparity which shows in all countries a downward trend between 1975 and 2000, albeit with a transient interruption among males in France and the USA in the 1980s and among females in Japan in the 1990s.
-Since 2010, however, there has been a clear reversal in the trends in Canada and the USA, with a slight increase in the UK, also.
-An increase in life disparity reflects a widening of inequalities in age at death.
-Japan once again sees a blip, more so in males than females, after 2011 which may reflect the impact of the earthquake.
+For life disparity, all countries a downward trend between 1975 and 2000, albeit with a transient interruption among males in France and the USA in the 1980s and among females in Japan in the 1990s.
+Since 2010 life disparity has increased markedly in Canada and the USA, and slightly in the UK, also.
+Life disparity was increased for 2011 for males especially, which may reflect the impact of the earthquake, before falling again.

 Figure 2: Life expectancy at birth (top) and life disparity over time (bottom) 1975 to 2017

-Figure 3 presents life disparity since 2000, since the majority of changes occur after 2010.
-Here, an increase in life disparity for males and females in USA, Canada, and the UK can be seen more clearly.
+Figure 3 zooms in on life disparity since 2000, since the majority of changes occur after 2010.
+Increases in life disparity in USA, Canada, and the UK are even clearer.

 Figure 3: Life disparity for females and males 2010 to 2017